somnathbm/hospital-hms-infra/README.md

   - Helm charts for each service
   - Kustomize for multi-stage config generation
   - ArgoCD app-of-apps style for GitOps deployment
+  - Terraform / Cloudformation / CDK for IaC
+  - LGTM (Loki-Grafana-Tempo-Mimir) stack for Observability
+  - LitmusChaos for Chaos experiments
+  - Cluster is hosted on EKS

 ---